LanLi2017/yw-idcc-17/README.md

 ## Running the Demo
 Run the demo from the command shell.
 For **Windows users**, you might either run from `Git shell` which contains the `bash` command or run from the command prompt directly.
 The bash scritps have been tested on Mac and Windows platform.

-1. Go to the examples/ folder.
+1. Go to the `examples/` folder.
 There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project.
 We have provided four examples here:
    * **Type I**: Single script in various programming languages: a MATLAB example (`C3C4/`) and four Python examples (`LIGO/`, `Twitter/`, `simulate_data_collection/` and `kurator-SPNHC16-YW-xsb/`).
    * **Type II**: A real-life R workflow project `OHIBC_HOWE_Sound_project/`.

 2. Go to  one of the above example.
 First, run the cleaning script by calling `bash clean.sh` or `./clean.sh`.

-3. Run the demo example by calling bash make.sh or ./make.sh.
+3. Run the demo example by calling `bash make.sh` or `./make.sh`.
 For Windows users, please reference the example below.
 Note that in some cases after adding `C:\Program Files\Git` to the `Path` variable, and use `git-bash` or `git-cmd` command instead of the bash command.
 In this way, it works both using bash in `Git shell` and using `git-bash` or `git-cmd` in command shell.

   ```sh
   C:\Users\yang\Desktop\yw-idcc-17>cd examples\C3C4